xiongrxchn/IntelBri.github.io/index.md

 • Temperature and humidity sensor: DHT11 Temperature-Humidity Sensor Module

-DHT11 Temperature-Humidity Sensor Module is a cheap and reliable sensor using an ADC to convert analog values of humidity and temperature.
-It comes with an 8-bit microcontroller and provides reliable output results.
+The DHT11 is a basic, ultra low-cost digital temperature and humidity sensor.
+It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin (no analog input pins needed).

 ```markdown
 Features and Specifications: